AraBlocks/RFCs/README.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus amongst the ARA community and the ARA Core team.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus amongst the Ara community and the Ara Core team.

-The RFC process is designed to give contributors a structured pathway to present and integrate new features into the ARA project.
+The RFC process is designed to give contributors a structured pathway to present and integrate new features into the Ara project.
 The active RFC list can be found [here](https://github.com/arablocks/rfc/pulls).

 ## 2. RFC Categories